Why Does My Hand Cramp and Twitch? Is It Carpal Tunnel Syndrome?

 - Underlying neurological problem

-So, depending on the actual cause of hand cramping and spasms, the problem can be treated in different ways.
-If it is due to a vitamin D deficiency, you can take vitamin D supplements.
+Depending on the actual cause of hand cramping and spasms, the problem can be treated in different ways.
+For example, if it is due to a vitamin D deficiency, you can take vitamin D supplements.
 If it is due to dehydration, you can stay away from the sodas and make sure you drink plenty of water.
-Stretching exercises can also help; it's also good to get good exercise, because it will keep your muscles loose.
-But it's good to remember not to over-do it, because excessive exercise can actually cause the cramping and spasms in your hand.
+Stretching exercises can also help.
+It also helps to get good exercise because it will keep your muscles loose.
+However, remember not to overdo it because excessive exercise can actually cause/increase your symptoms.

-You could look at your stress levels too or even consider what medications you're taking.
+You could look at your stress levels, too, and consider what medications you're taking.

-Of course, if it seems like the symptoms get worse and occur more often and are accompanied by pain and numbness and coldness of the hand, then you definitely will want to consult a doctor.
+Of course, if it seems like the symptoms get worse and occur more often and are accompanied by pain and numbness and coldness of the hand, then you definitely want to consult a doctor.
 Keep in mind that neurological disorders and even low blood sugar could cause these symptoms, so you want a specialist to examine and diagnose you to find out if the symptoms are caused by a more serious condition.
-However, it could be as simple as you needing more rest and healthy recreation, in addition to making sure you are eating a nutritious diet and staying away from things like soda that deplete your system of necessary electrolytes like magnesium and potassium.
+However, it could be as simple as getting more rest and healthy recreation, in addition to making sure you are eating a nutritious diet and staying hydrated.

 Nothing beats living a healthy lifestyle and being free from stress.